13197963/13197963.github.io/learnJournal.md

 Although I was unsuccessful in finding any industry contacts, I still found the event useful as it helped me to find out what positions existed within the industry, and the types of companies that were hiring. it also gave me insight into the sorts of tasks that engineers perform as part of their roles, such as System Admins deploying virtual machines for their clients.

+Comment on social media:
+Although social media is prevalent throughout the industry, and has its place in networking with contacts and potential employers, there is a risk associated with putting yourself out there.
+This can include disqualification form job applications due to offensive or inappropriate posts, coworkers finding information you would prefer to keep secret, or your boss seeing every time you've complained about them or your job.
+Social media is a powerful tool if used correctly, however care and consideration must be taken in choosing what you post, and who can see what you post.

 ![Career Fair Goodies](./assets/images/careerFair.JPG)